Jacse/themes-for-brackets/README.md

 * There are no commands in the themes menu?
  - Try re-opening Brackets, that should help it.
 * My line numbers are looking weird?
- - Try hitting F5 or re-opening Brackets.
+ - Try hitting F5 (Save changes before doing so!).

 Didn't find the answer you were looking for?
 Send me a mail at jacsebl@hotmail.com I'll be glad to help you out!